mulssoni/mulssoni/README.md

-I'm a versatile software developer with expertise across frontend, backend, DevOps, and cloud platforms, based in Jyväskylä, Finland. 🇫🇮
+I'm a versatile software developer with expertise across frontend, backend, DevOps, and cloud platforms.

 I'm passionate about clean code and minimalistic design.